 - Recovering from the UPDATE, INSERT, ALTER, CREATE, or DROP object operations when a database is in the simple recovery model

 In order for ApexSQL Recover (and ApexSQL Log as well) to show/recover all transactions for a specific database, the recovery model of the database has to be set on ‘full’.
 In case of recovery model being set to simple, the transaction log files will contain only a limited amount of data, and only a small chunk of the most recent operations will be available for auditing/recovery.

 - Auditing or recovering an incomplete chain of the transaction log files

-When an online transaction log file has been truncated, in order to be able to expect the full range of results, it is essential to provide a full chain of transaction log backups, so ApexSQL Log or ApexSQL Recover can create a historical recovery, and trace the history of the rows.
-This is especially important when auditing/recovering the UPDATE operations since each UPDATE has at least an INSERT statement as its predecessor, and data history can vary.
+When an online transaction log file has been truncated, in order to be able to expect the full range of results, it is essential to provide a full chain of transaction log backups, so ApexSQL Recover (and ApexSQL Log as well) can create a historical recovery, and trace the history of the rows.
+This is especially important when recovering the UPDATE operations since each UPDATE has at least an INSERT statement as its predecessor, and data history can vary.
 If the full chain of transaction log backups is not available, the auditing/recovery results may be incomplete, with the UPDATE operations missing full details.
-Additionally, auditing/recovery process will have a decreased performance since the tools will have to perform an additional processing in an effort to create a full history when the transaction log chain is broken.
+Additionally, recovery process will have a decreased performance since the tools will have to perform an additional processing in an effort to create a full history when the transaction log chain is broken.

 July 29, 2015